ibnuda/fpmortals/manuscript/complete.md

   input.traverse(network): IO[IList[Int]] // one at a time
   input.parTraverse(network): IO[IList[Int]] // all in parallel
 ~~~~~~~~

-Similarly, we can call `.parApply` or `.parTupled` after using scream operators

 Tidak berbeda jauh, kita dapat memanggil `.parApply` atau `.parTupled` setelah
 menggunakan operator jerit